araskazemi/greenhouse/Identity_Binding.md

 authorisation of the authenticated user.
 These records cannot be found in attributes when user authenticatation is performed through eIDAS.

-The Identity Binding Service is an extension to Swedish eIDAS node and a part of Sweden's digital infrastructure aimed at linking records in the Swedish population register to notified eIDs from member states outside of Sweden.
+The Identity Binding Service is an extension to Swedish eIDAS-node and a part of Sweden's digital infrastructure aimed at linking records in the Swedish population register to notified eIDs from member states outside of Sweden.